ExpertCoder14/mc-loot-replaceitem-datapack/README.md

 # Installation #
 To get this data pack, press the green Clone or Download button above, and clone this repository in your preferred way.

+Install all these files into a new folder in the `datapacks` folder of your world save.
 # Contact #
 For questions, comments, or concerns about this data pack, please *open an issue*.
 Click the Issues tab above, and submit a new issue.